chaseofthejungle/spring-annotations-guide/README.md

 <hr />

+## 5. <a name="spring-testing">Spring Testing</a>

-**Spring Testing Overview:** The Spring Framework's Inversion of Control (IoC) principles and support for class constructors and setter methods allow for well-defined (such as in the case of wiring beans) and easily implemented unit and integration testing (especially when utilizing a test-driven development (TDD) approach).
+**Overview:** The Spring Framework's Inversion of Control (IoC) principles and support for class constructors and setter methods allow for well-defined (such as in the case of wiring beans) and easily implemented unit and integration testing (especially when utilizing a test-driven development (TDD) approach).
 <br /><br />

 **Essential Spring Testing Annotations include:**